Washington, Tyne and Wear: Geography

-The town also has several industrial estates, named after famous local engineers, such as Parsons, Armstrong, Stephenson, Crowther, Pattinson, Swan and Emerson.
+The town also has ten industrial estates, some of which are named after famous northern engineers, such as Parsons, Armstrong, Stephenson, Phineas Crowther, Pattinson, Swan and Emerson.

 Community and culture

-The has a Wildfowl and Wetlands Trust nature reserve and The Washington 'F' Pit mining museum.
+The town has a Wildfowl and Wetlands Trust nature reserve and The Washington 'F' Pit mining museum.
 The Washington Arts Centre is a converted farm building.
 The Centre includes an exhibition gallery, community theatre, artist studios and a recording studio.
-The North East Aircraft Museum occupies part of the old RAF Usworth base.
+The North East Land, Sea and Air Museums is just north of the old RAF Usworth base.
 The Nissan plant takes up much of the rest.
-The municipal airport previously run from the site was closed to make way for the Nissan plant.
+The municipal airport previously run from the site was closed in 1984 to make way for the Nissan plant.

 Industry

 Historically, Washington was heavily involved in the coal industry with a number of pits.
-One of these in the Albany district of Washington is preserved as the 'F' Pit Museum (pits in Washington were named alphabetically e.g. the 'F' Pit).
-A number of the old communities of Washington grew up around the pits (e.g. the modern area of Usworth partly grew up around the Usworth mine and the area was known as Usworth Colliery (and still is to some of the older generation).
+One of these in the Albany district of Washington is preserved as the 'F' Pit Museum (Washington colliery shafts alphabetically A to I e.g. the 'F' Pit).
+A number of the old communities of Washington grew up around the pits (e.g. Little Usworth grew up around the Usworth Colliery before being renamed Sulgrave.
 In support of the mines, there was a series of wagonways and later railway lines to transport the coal.
-The wagonways took coal to Staithes on the River Wear, where it could be loaded onto barges to be taken to the oceangoing vessels at Sunderland.
+The wagonways took coal to Staithes on the River Wear, where it could be loaded onto barges to be taken to the seagoing vessels at Sunderland.

 Washington was also involved in the chemical industry and the Washington Chemical Works was a major employer in the 19th century.
 This later became the Cape/Newalls Works, which produced insulation.
 The Pattinson Town area of Washington grew up around the chemical works.
-This area is now Pattinson industrial estate and Teal Farm housing estate.
+This area is now the Pattinson South industrial estate and the Teal Farm housing estate.